anlutro/laravel-settings/README.md

 Add `anlutro\LaravelSettings\ServiceProvider` to the array of providers in `app/config/app.php`.

-Optional: add `'Settings' => 'anlutro\LaravelSettings\Facade'` to the array of aliases in the same file.
+Optional: add `'Setting' => 'anlutro\LaravelSettings\Facade'` to the array of aliases in the same file.

 Publish the config file by running `php artisan config:publish anlutro/l4-settings`.